mihaelasandrea/second-chance-web/README.md

 The creation of this website is subject solely to educational purposes.

 # User Experience
 ## User Stories
-### Buyer Users
+### **Buyer Users**
-1. As a buyer user I want to easily find the products I'm looking for buying.
+1. As a buyer user I want to be able to easily find the products I'm looking for buying.
-1. As a buyer user I want to find clear information about the products like title, description, images, quality, price, location.
+1. As a buyer user I want to be able to find clear information about the products like title, description, images, quality, price, location.
 1. As a buyer user I want to be able to find contact information about the person who sells the product I'm looking for.
 1. As a buyer user I want to be able to contact somebody if I'm not satisfied with my purchase.
-### Seller Users
+### **Seller Users**
 1. As a seller user I want to be able to register.
-1. As a seller user I want to be able to login.
+1. As a seller user I want to be able to login into "My Account".
-1. As a seller user I want to be able to view, update and delete my account.
+1. As a seller user I want to be able to view and delete my account.
 1. As a seller user I want to be able to post different products for advertising with the selling scope.
-1. As a seller user I want to be able to update and delete my posts.
+1. As a seller user I want to be the only user able to update and delete my posts.
 ## Design
 ### Color Palette
 ![Color Palette](static/assets/images/palette/colorpalette.png)